 With the advent of mobile quarterbacks Robert Griffin III, Russell Wilson, and Colin Kaepernick in 2012, some may have forgotten that it was Cam Newton of the Carolina Panthers who started the NFL's post-Vick wave of functional throwing mobility with an epic 2011 rookie season in which he broke several records for first-year quarterbacks.
-But the bloom came off the rose a bit in Newton's second season, when the Panthers put more on his plate from a playbook perspective, and he struggled in ways he hadn't the year before.
+The bloom came off the rode a bit in Newton's second season, when the Panthers put far more on his plate from a playbook perspective, and he struggled in ways he hadn't the year before.

-The Panthers ranked 18th in Football Outsiders' opponent-adjusted passing offense metrics through the first half of the 2012 season, as Newton threw a total of just five touchdowns to eight interceptions in September and October.
+The Panthers ranked 18th in Football Outsiders' opponent-adjusted passing offense metrics through the first half of the 2012 season, and Newton threw a total of just five touchdowns to eight interceptions in the months of September and October.
 Once former offensive coordinator Rob Chudzinski and quarterbacks coach Mike Shula got things back on track with a faster-paced offense more reliant on the run game, Newton bent his own game back into shape.
-He threw 13 touchdown passes to just four picks in Weeks 10-17, and the Panthers moved up to eighth in those same FO metrics with Newton looking far more like the first overall pick who made such waves in his rookie campaign.
+He threw 13 touchdown passes to just four picks in Weeks 10-17, the Panthers moved up to eighth in those same FO metrics, and Newton looked far more like the first overall pick who made such waves in his rookie campaign.

-With Chudzinski off to coach the Cleveland Browns and Shula now in charge of the Panthers' offense, Newton goes into Year 3 with a better idea of his responsibilities and a great deal of confidence.
+With Chudzinski off to coach the Cleveland Browns and Shula now in charge of the Panthers' offense, Newton goes into Year 3 with a better idea of his NFL responsibilities, and a great deal of confidence.

 "Coach Chudzinski was a key to our success.
-He obviously moved onward and upward, and Coach Shula is going to pick it up and make a success on his own by putting the offense in the best positions possible," Newton told Shutdown Corner on Wednesday, during a media blitz for Gatorade's "Beat the Heat" campaign.
-"So for us, we want to take what we've started here and make it easier for us to communicate, hone in on our communication skills, and make everyone play faster."
+He obviously moved onward and upward, and Coach Shula is going to pick it up and make a success on his own by putting the offense in the best positions possible," Newton told Shutdown Corner on Wednesday, during a media blitz for Gatorade's 'Beat the Heat' campaign.
+"So for us, we want to take when we've started here and make it easier for us to communicate, hone in on our communication skills, and make everyone play faster."

-That seems to indicate that the Panthers will run in the trendy direction of playing faster, with more no-huddle sets and simpler play calls.
+That would seem to indicate that the Panthers will run in the direction of current NFL trends that have teams playing faster, with more no-huddle sets, and with simpler play calls.
 That's not an indictment of Newton's football acumen; when the New England Patriots went with a heavy no-huddle system last season, Tom Brady's play calls were often reduced from things like "Gun Empty Left 75 Linda All Go X Under" to mini-calls such as "39 Crack Blow."
-Newton, who had a digit-based play-calling system at Auburn, now finds himself on the right side of that curve.
+Newton, who had a digit-based playcalling system at Auburn, now finds himself on the right side of that curve.

 "Cam Newton has a very unique opportunity to be a franchise quarterback to an organization that needs one," Smith told the Charlotte Observer.
 "Statistics don't lie.
 Athletic quarterbacks, they either excel or they fail.
 And I told Cam that.
 This is an opportunity for him to learn — at that time they were benching him — and observe.
 They put D.A.
 [Derek Anderson] in.
 You can sit there -- if this is the worst [it's] going to get, you're in for a long day, and this is not what it's about."